pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 `rm -rf /tmp/Swarm/basic1`

 ## Example - basic2.yaml
 This example deploys a PingDirectory with a mounted `out` volume that will persist the deployed PingDirectory, as well as a mounted `in` volume.
-Much liek the first example this deployment will add a mount to a location used as the input configuration of the PingDirectory, instead of a git repo that was used in the first example.
+Much like the first example this deployment will add a mount to a location used as the input configuration of the PingDirectory, instead of a git repo that was used in the first example.